Lioo7/messaging-system-django/README.md

 - **Django**: A high-level Python web framework for developing web applications.
 - **Django REST Framework**: A versatile toolkit for building Web APIs.
+- **Docker**: A platform for developing, shipping, and running applications in containers.
 - **JWT (JSON Web Tokens)**: An authentication standard used to secure the API.
-- **AWS EC2**: The API is hosted on an Amazon EC2 instance.
 - **Python**: The programming language used for development.

-## Getting Started
+## Getting Started (Development Environment)

 1. **Setting up the Development Environment**:
-   - Install Python.
+   - Install Docker on your machine.
-   - Create and activate a virtual environment.
-   - Install the required dependencies: `pip install -r requirements.txt`.
+   - Clone this repository.
+   - Navigate to the project directory.
-   - Create a .env file in the project root directory and add the following line to it:
+   - Create a `.env` file in the project root directory and add the following lines to it:
      ```
-     SECRET_KEY=<your_secret_key_here>
+     SECRET_KEY="your_secret_key"
+     DJANGO_SUPERUSER_USERNAME="your_django_superuser_username"
+     DJANGO_SUPERUSER_EMAIL="your_django_superuser_email"
+     DJANGO_SUPERUSER_PASSWORD="your_django_superuser_password"
      ```

-2. **Running the Development Server**:
+2. **Running the Application with Docker**:
-   - Apply database migrations: `python manage.py migrate`.
+   - Build the Docker image: `docker-compose build`.
-   - Start the development server: `python manage.py runserver`.
+   - Start the Docker containers: `docker-compose up -d`.
+   - Access the API at `http://localhost:8000/`.

 3. **Creating Super User and Other Users**:
-   - To create a superuser (admin) for accessing the Django admin interface and performing administrative tasks:
-     ```
-     python manage.py createsuperuser
-     ```
+   - A superuser (admin) will be created automatically during Docker container startup using the credentials provided in the `.env` file.
-   - To create additional users, you can either use the Django admin interface or create users programmatically through Django's shell or management commands.
+   - Additional users can be created programmatically through Django's shell or management commands.

 ## Postman Collection